Measure ID

 Success Criteria

-At least one body temperature measurement equal to or greater than 36 degrees Celsius (or 96.8 degrees Fahrenheit) achieved within the 30 minutes immediately before or the 15 minutes immediately after anesthesia end time.
-Please note this outcome measure is expressed as an inverse measure, where a lower score means better performance.
+At least one body temperature measurement equal to or greater than 36 degrees Celsius (or 96.8 degrees Fahrenheit) achieved within the 30 minutes before or 15 minutes after anesthesia end.

 Other Measure Details